 Another great attraction of this national park is the 500 one-horned rhinoceros and some hundred Bengal tigers.
 This great safari is well enjoyable in elephant ride while watching many of the beautiful sceneries and birds chirping.
 Besides the jungle and its contents, one of the most important factors of Chitwan Jungle Safari is the colorful Tharu Culture, their way of living and their unique Dance.
 Other activities that can be done in Things to do in Chitwan are jungle walk, canoe ride, jeep drive, bathing with elephants and many more.

-In Chitwan, Jungle Safari is widely popular activity.
-One can easily get an opportunity to spend time while riding the back of elephant or in Jeep.
+In Chitwan, Jungle Safari is a widely popular activity.
+One can easily get an opportunity to spend time while riding the back of an elephant or in Jeep.
 But if you want to explore with your feet you are welcome, you can do that too.
-Safari/walk in Chitwan National Park is very mesmerizing with birds chirping and green environment surrounding you.
+Safari/walk-in Chitwan National Park is very mesmerizing with birds chirping and green environment surrounding you.
 Among them, Jungle Safari in Elephant’s back is the most popular and most preferred way of exploring Chitwan.

 >>Tharu cultural show

-Canoe ride in Chitwan along the Rapti River and watching the crocodiles taking sunbath in the bank of river with other animals can be quite a view for refreshing day ahead.
-Usually, canoeing is done early in the morning, you can hear beautiful sound of river flowing.
+Canoe ride in Chitwan along the Rapti River and watching the crocodiles taking the sunbath in the bank of the river with other animals can be quite a view for the refreshing day ahead.
+Usually, canoeing is done early in the morning, you can hear the beautiful sound of the river flowing.
 And, a perfect treat for your ears.
 Some tourists like to take up-close photographs of crocodiles and you can also take some shots if you like.
-Even the rare birds and animals come here to take refreshing sip from the river.
-This will be the perfect opportunity to get glimpse of rare birds and animals in their natural habitats.
+Even the rare birds and animals come here to take a refreshing sip from the river.
+This will be the perfect opportunity to get a glimpse of rare birds and animals in their natural habitats.

 >>Night Stay at Tower in Jungle